Easy Chicken Curry with Coconut Milk

 Cook the onions, then add garlic and ginger

 • Stir in the curry powder or garam masala and cook briefly so the spices bloom in the oil.
+This short step helps the spices taste warmer, deeper, and more rounded before the coconut milk goes into the pan.

 Tomatoes cooking with onions and ginger in a pan with curry powder added for quick and easy chicken curry